yuzhongchen/EgoPAT3D-depth/README.md

 Please modify the DATA.DATAROOT to be the path to your data root.

 ## Test and Validate
 Download the pre-trained model [here](https://drive.google.com/drive/folders/1QTOZMX6zNO8-WMuHXZt4h5CXXnv_sewR?usp=sharing) and set the checkpoints directory.
+A sample test script is saved in baseline_rgb_manual_test.SBATCH, please change it into your setting.
 The checkpoint.pth is the weight for EgoPAT3Dv2 model. encoder.pth is for depth encoder. depth.pth is for depth decoder.
 The pose.pth and pose_encoder is for pose decoder and pose encoder, but they are not used for testing.

 For depth estimator